paul-em/push-relay/README.md

 If you want to use files in other locations use --cert, --key and --apikey when starting the server.
 In order to change the port where the server is running use --port.

-## How to get the push browser running

-In the folder PushBrowser you can find a cordova project.
-For information about how to run cordova projects and tools you need to have installed visit [cordova.apache.org](http://cordova.apache.org/).
-Aferwards just add android platform and you are good to go.